Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Trapped-ion compilations using sparse

 \subsection{Compilations using \customnameref{alg: faster-union-of-stars-2} on the MQLib graph library}

-To exemplify the impact of sparsification and decomposition on number of operations in graph compilation, we classically simulate the Algorithm \customnameref{alg: faster-union-of-stars-2} on graphs from the MQLib library \cite{dunning_what_2018}, a collection of challenging graphs for the Max-Cut problem designed to benchmark Max-Cut algorithms.
-We chose 58 weighted MQLib graphs with $n=50$ to $200$ vertices and with the number of edges $m$ ranging from $100$ to $500$, so that $m \ge 2n$.
+To exemplify the impact of sparsification and decomposition on the number of operations in graph compilation, we classically simulate the Algorithm \customnameref{alg: faster-union-of-stars-2} on graphs from the MQLib library \cite{dunning_what_2018}, a collection of challenging graphs for the Max-Cut problem designed to benchmark Max-Cut algorithms\footnote{The source code for computations in this section can be found at \url{https://github.com/jaimoondra/union-of-stars} \cite{moondra2026union_github}.}.
+To keep the computation of exact Max-Cut manageable, we choose all positive weighted graphs in MQLib with $50 \le n < 200$ and $2n \le m < 2000$.
+The condition $m \ge 2n$ excludes very sparse graphs (where edge-by-edge compilations are inexpensive anyway), resulting in 161 graphs in total.
 We refer to the original graph as $G$ and the corresponding modified instance as $G^\prime$.
-We compare vanilla \textsc{union-of-stars} and \customnameref{alg: faster-union-of-stars-2} for various combinations of sparsification and decomposition parameters on three metrics: (1) number of \hising pulses or $\nHising(H)$ value, (2) number of total gates or $\nTotal(H)$ value, and (3) total time $\sum_\alpha t_\alpha$ of \hising pulses, where $H \in \{G, G^\prime\}$.
+We compare vanilla \unionofstars\ and \customnameref{alg: faster-union-of-stars-2} for various combinations of sparsification and decomposition parameters on three metrics: (1) number of \hising pulses or $\nHising(H)$ value, (2) number of total gates or $\nTotal(H)$ value, and (3) total compilation time $T$ (see eqn. (\ref{eqn: time-of-compilation})), where $H \in \{G, G^\prime\}$.

-For these simulations, we use the \customnameref{alg: exponential-decomposition}, instead of \customnameref{alg: binary-decomposition} due to its computational performance.
-We parameterize each run by $q$ that denotes the number of edges sampled from the original graph $G$ to get sparsified instance $G^\prime$ in Algorithm \customnameref{alg: sparsification}; recall that $q$ and error parameter $\epsilon_1$ are related as $q = \frac{C n \log n}{\epsilon_1^2}$ for a suitable constant $C$.
-For each graph $G$ with $m$ edges, we run \customnameref{alg: faster-union-of-stars-2} for various combinations of $q$ and $\epsilon_2$.
+\paragraph{Choice of algorithm parameters.} We parameterize each run by $q$ that denotes the number of edges sampled from the original graph $G$ to get sparsified instance $G^\prime$ in Algorithm \customnameref{alg: sparsification}; recall that $q$ and error parameter $\epsilon_1$ are related as $q = \frac{C n \log n}{\epsilon_1^2}$ for a suitable constant $C$.
+For each graph $G$ with $m$ edges, we run \customnameref{alg: faster-union-of-stars-2} for various combinations of $\allowdisplaybreaks q \in \{0.2m, 0.5m, 0.8m, 1.0m, 2.0m\}$ and $\allowdisplaybreaks \epsilon_2 \in \{0.1, 0.25, 0.5, 0.75, 1.0, 2.0, 5.0\}$.
 Lower values of $q$ correspond to greater sparsification and higher values of $\epsilon_2$ correspond to stronger effect of decomposition.
+Note that while our theoretical guarantees for decomposition algorithms (Theorem \ref{thm: exp-decompose}, \ref{thm: faster-union-of-stars-weighted-graphs}) assume that $\epsilon_2 \in (0, 1)$, in practice higher values of $\epsilon_2$ perform very well while retaining a high approximation ratio.

 \paragraph{Results.}